uafgeotools/mtuq/README.md

 ## Misfit evaluation

-Waveform difference and cross-correlation time-shift [misfit evaluation](https://uafgeotools.github.io/mtuq/library/index.html#data-processing-and-inversion) on windowed body-wave and surface-wave traces is implemented in C-accelerated Python.
+Waveform difference and cross-correlation time-shift [misfit evaluation](https://uafgeotools.github.io/mtuq/library/index.html#data-processing-and-inversion) on body-wave and surface-wave windows is implemented in C-accelerated Python.

 A separate easy-to-read pure Python implementation is also included for checking the correctness of the accelerated version.